List of Ace Attorney characters: Thalassa Gramarye

 Thalassa Gramarye (或真敷 優海, Arumajiki Yūmi) is the daughter of Magnifi as well as Apollo and Trucy's mother, who was once a member of Troupe Gramarye.
 Her career was cut short by a presumed fatal incident where Zak and Valant shot at her whilst she was to avoid getting hit.
 Magnifi used her death to blackmail his disciples.

 In actuality, she survived, albeit without her vision.
 Resurfacing in Borginia as the songstress Lamiroir (ラミロア, Ramiroa), she gained acclaim for her talents and later collaborated with Klavier Gavin in concert.
 She crossed paths with her children when they were to defend her pianist, Machi Tobaye (マキ・トバーユ, Maki Tobāyu), in court.
 She was also one of the jurors in Vera Misham's trial.

 Later, she regained her vision with laser surgery, and her memory returned as well.
 She has since met privately with Wright to discuss her children, as well as when to reveal her identity as their long-lost-mother.

 Zak Gramarye

 Zak Gramarye (或真敷 ザック, Arumajiki Zakku) real name Shadi Enigmar (奈々伏 影郎, Nanafushi Kagerō) was a magician who performed with Troupe Gramarye.
 He was Thalassa's second husband and Trucy Wright's biological father.
 He once chose Phoenix Wright to be his defense attorney after he beat him in a poker game.

 However, the outcome of the subsequent trial led to him fleeing the country.
 He resurfaced years later to tie up various loose ends, but he ended up being killed before he could disappear again.
+His alias during this time was "Shadi Smith."
+He is referred to as such during the first case in Apollo Justice.